 | Review Efficiency | Tends toward over-reviewing | Maximum retention with minimal reviews |

-SM-2 has a proven track record spanning over 30 years, and the fact that many learners have achieved results with this algorithm is undeniable.
-On the other hand, FSRS 6.0 adapts to individual learning patterns, making the efficiency gap especially noticeable in long-term, high-volume study scenarios.
+SM-2 has a track record spanning over 30 years, and plenty of learners have gotten results with it.
+FSRS 6.0 adapts to individual learning patterns, and the efficiency gap shows up most in long-term, high-volume study, where a schedule tuned to one person compounds across thousands of cards.
 For more details, see our article on how FSRS 6.0 works.

 Pricing Comparison